Monsta X: Public image and impact

 Even before Monsta X's official debut in 2015, they had been called as "blue chip" in the advertising industry, as various brands were already lined up to recruit them as models.
 Tony Moly also attributed its stock price rise to the group's explosive popularity among the overseas K-pop fans, especially in Thailand, the largest cosmetics market in ASEAN.
 Chairman Bae Hae-dong of Tony Moly had escaped deficit and turned a profit by establishing a foothold in overseas markets through Monsta X as company's key turning factor.
 In 2018, Maeil Business Newspaper cited that their tour alone had accumulated more than a third of Starship Entertainment's annual sales and growth of 35% since their debut.
 In 2019, an official statement from Kakao M revealed that Monsta X received 7,906 shares (about ,000,000,000) of it to resolve issue rights to strengthen solidarity with affiliates and entertainers.
 They are one of many Kakao M-affiliated artists who received stocks from the company, of which, according to reports, is also preparing to rejoin Korea Exchange through a re-IPO.
 In 2020, Starship Entertainment's CEO Kim Shi-dae named them as the agency's "cash cows" and "flagship group", recording sales of ,000,000,000.

 In 2018, the famous and leading American music streaming service Pandora included the group on their "Artists to Watch 2019", with them being the only K-pop artist on its list.
 In 2022, the American online publication Teen Vogue included Monsta X on their "Best Boy Bands of All Time", citing them as "K-pop Icons", then consider them as one of the most popular K-pop groups (and most popular boy bands) around the world.
-In 2023, the said publication also cited the group's "signature style", which influenced newer generations of artists through styling, performances, vibes, and music.
+In 2023, it also cited the group's "signature style", which influenced newer generations of artists through styling, performances, vibes, and music.
+In 2025, Director Maggie Kang of the American animated film KPop Demon Hunters named them as one of the inspirations behind the characters Saja Boys.

 Monsta X's music had influenced various artists including Myteen, Verivery, DKZ, Newkidd, OnlyOneOf, DKB, Cravity, WEi, Ciipher, Trendz, TAN, and Idid, as well as A.C.E's Chan, Drippin's Junho, Kingdom's Dann and Mujin, and Xodiac's Wain.
 Olympic medalist boxer Im Ae-ji is a fan.